Menu

 Journal Club

-Recommended Readings for our Community
+Recommended Readings for this Month

-July 2025 article references added to the AMRA library.
-Members have full access to the AMRA reference library spanning 1960-2024.
+Jan 2026 article references added to the AMRA library.
+Members have full access to the AMRA reference library spanning 1960-2026.
 Online article access is controlled solely by journal publishers and open access policies and is not controlled by AMRA.

 Early Career Scientist Award